SvenGroot/Ookii.CommandLine/docs/Migrating.md

   access modifiers, and to make sure generated and reflection-based command managers behave the same.
 - The `CommandInfo` type is now a class instead of a structure.
+- `ParseOptions.ArgumentNameComparer` and `CommandOptions.CommandNameComparer` have been replaced
+  by `ArgumentNameComparison` and `CommandNameComparison` respectively, both now taking a `StringComparison` value instead of a `IComparer<string>`.

 ## Breaking API changes from version 2.4